markojevtic/spring-boot-workshop/testing/README.md

 ### Assertion result

 Spring boot by default include JUnit and AssertJ assertion, you can use them, but I would recommend using AssertJ because it provides fluent API assertion, which simplify writing test.
-You have to import static `org.assertj.core.api.Java6Assertions.assertThat`, than use assertThat method in your test.
+You have to import static `org.assertj.core.api.Assertions.assertThat`, than use assertThat method in your test.
 It help you, because of fluent API, IDE will offer appropriate methods according to argument type i.e.:
 ![IntelliJ autocomplete](../documentation/images/AssertJ-autocomplete.png)